Actyx/Actyx/web/developer.actyx.com/docs/os/getting-started/installation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-ActyxOS can be installed on Android and Docker.
+ActyxOS is currently available on Android and Docker.
+A Beta release for ActyxOS on Windows is also available.

 ## Installing on Android